 Set up Language Resources

 Next, you and your localization partner will begin setting up your language resources such as glossaries, translation memories, term bases, and style guides.
 These resources help improve the speed and accuracy of translation since they clarify the meanings of special words and phrases used in your company, give rules about language usage, and so on.
+Further, translators will have fewer questions to ask and fewer answers to wait for since the resources will all be immediately available for them to consult.

 Then the website localization company imports the text into their translation tools, and linguists begin translating.
 As translation continues, you and your localization partner will continually update and expand the language resources.